NCAS-VISION/VISION-toolkit-v2-development/README.md

 follow these steps.

 1. Clone this repository.
 Use
-    `git clone <HTTPS path to this repo>` as below, or you can clone via SS or the GitHub CLI (for help if required see
+    `git clone <HTTPS path to this repo>` as below, or you can clone via SSH or the GitHub CLI (for help if required see
     https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository):